jupyterlite/jupyterlab-webrtc-docprovider/README.md

 By default, a number of public signaling servers are provided, as described by [y-webrtc], as shown above.

-> **Note** While the content of your exchange is strictly peer-to-peer, and the above
-> are suitable for demos like binder.
+> **Note**: the signaling server, as the name suggests, should only know high-level
+> metadata about your exchange, and should be protected from third-parties by standard
+> SSL encryption.
 >
-> A real production deployment should **not** rely on free hosted services at runtime.
+> However, a real deployment should **not** rely on free hosted services at runtime.
 > Some research would be required to find an appropriate server for your specific
 > deployment.